simple-login/website/content/blog/introducing-mailbox.md

 You can create and manage mailboxes on your [dashboard](https://app.simplelogin.io/dashboard/mailbox).

 Adding additional mailboxes is available in the Premium plan or during the trial period.
-Same for other features: mailboxes created during trial period are kept and continue working normally when the trial ends.
+Same for other features: mailboxes created during the trial period are kept and continue working normally when the trial ends.